-Shelley shared that several people from the board were in attendance at the Housing First Partners Conference and that there were great sessions about the racial disproportionality in the homeless clients being served.
+Shelley shared that several people from the board attended the Housing First Partners Conference and that there were great sessions about the racial disproportionality in the homeless clients being served.

 Melanie shared that the SPARC report recently went out with weekly communications through MDHI and that the board should read.